-- We can perform X-rays on children from one year year.
-Prior to this age, their bones are not fully formed and an X-ray is not the best diagnostic tool.
+- We can perform x-rays on children from one year of age.
+Prior to this age, their bones are not fully formed and an x-ray is not the best diagnostic tool.

-- In some cases, we are able to perfom abdominal X-ray on children younger than one year.
+- In some cases, we are able to perform abdominal x-ray on children younger than one year.

-- The scan is not performed in an enclosed environment, but on an open bed, so you won’t need to worry about confined spaces
+- The scan is not performed in an enclosed environment, but on an open bed, so there is no need to worry about confined spaces.

-- While it’s not essential, it’s helpful to wear lose fitting clothing without metal buckles, fasteners, or zips.
-In some cases, you may be asked to change into a gown.
+- While it’s not essential, it’s helpful for your child to wear lose fitting clothing without metal buckles, fasteners, or zips.
+In some cases, your child may be asked to change into a gown.

 Understandably, children can be a little nervous about having an x-ray.
 We’ve made this animated video to talk them through what to expect when having an x-ray at Queensland X-Ray.

 We cover what x-rays are used for, what is likely to happen before, during and after the appointment as well as how long it might take…don’t worry, it’s all pretty easy!
 We look forward to seeing you at one of our many practices soon.